CFT2111/Hyperlinks-Images-Media/README.md

  |  Wales |  Cardiff |  3,063,456 |

 * Validate the page.
-* Add some CSS to this file so that the table cells and table header are coloured.
+* Add some CSS so that the table cells and table header are coloured.
 * England has the highest population.
 Using CSS can you find a way of colouring the England row in a different colour to the other rows of the table (hint: think about using the class selector)?

 ## Forms